venkataravuri/ai-ml-notes/docs/interview-notes/nn-notes.md

 ### What is Stride?
 What is the effect of high Stride on the feature map?

+Stride refers to the number of steps the filter matrix can shift after evaluating the convolution between input and filter.
+When the stride=1, the filter matrix shifts by one pixel; if it is 2, then the filter matrix must shift by two pixels.

 ### Explain the role of the flattening layer in CNN.

+The flattening layer is usually towards the end of the CNN architecture, and it is used to transform all the two-dimensional matrices into a single lengthy vector.
+The output of this layer is passed to the fully-connected layer.

 ### List down the hyperparameters of a Pooling Layer.